What Is IPv6 and Why Does It Actually Matter

 Google reports IPv6 adoption at around 45% of its global traffic as of early 2026.
 Mobile networks were early adopters — T-Mobile US runs almost entirely on IPv6.
 Residential ISPs are mixed.
 Business networks are often behind, partly because network engineers are comfortable with IPv4 and partly because the migration requires real work.

-Actually, scratch that — the real barrier isn't technical, it's organisational.
+Honestly, though — the real barrier isn't technical, it's organisational.
 Every migration project hits the same problem: someone's legacy application doesn't handle IPv6 addresses correctly, and fixing it requires touching code nobody wants to touch.

 Dual-Stack: How the Transition Actually Works

 Most modern networks run dual-stack — both IPv4 and IPv6 simultaneously.
 When you connect to a server that supports both, your device prefers IPv6 (this is called Happy Eyeballs in RFC 8305).
-If IPv6 fails, it falls back to IPv4 seamlessly.
+If IPv6 fails, it falls back to IPv4 without interruption.
 You probably won't notice the difference.
 But your traffic is increasingly taking the IPv6 path without you knowing it.

 Check Your IPv6 Status